HAWC with Gammapy#

 Next steps#

 Now you know how to access and work with HAWC data.
-All other tutorials and documentation concerning 3D analysis and MapDatasets can be used from this step.
+All other tutorials and documentation concerning 3D analysis techniques and the MapDataset object can be used from this step on.

 Gallery generated by Sphinx-Gallery